 There wasn’t time to open a portal.
 I wasn’t that skilled to focus on so many things in one moment, so I used his body as a shield and rammed him through the wall instead.
 That was a kind of portal, I thought, as I heard a few bones in his body crack.

 I let him go as soon as I felt the cool night air.
 His body flew across a graveyard near the tavern.
 Tombstones, I noted, as he bounced several times before finally stopping at an iron fence.

 He wasn’t called a mage for nothing.
 The bastard shook off the pain as if he merely tripped, and raised his hand.
-Before I could react, the staff whizzed passed me, clocking me in the back of the head and sending me off to fantasyland for another second.
-My wings responded, though, kept me afloat, while he got comfy with his weapon.
+Before I could react, a bolt of ice whizzed passed me, cracking the side of my head and sending me off to sleep for half a second.
+My wings responded, though, kept me afloat, while he got comfortable with his staff.

 He raised his left hand, sucking in the elements in the air.
 Water, wind, maybe even a bit of earth.
 Elemental magick, it was effective, pure.
 But I had a necromancer’s abilities, too.
 And I played dirty.
 Mages, with their arcane principles, wouldn’t touch that type of magick with a ten-foot wand.

 The power he imbibed through his left hand, concentrated and built up in his right, coursed through the wood of his staff and into the crystal, making a brilliant light appear.

 I took out a handy tool in one of the pockets of my jerkin.
 It was the bones of a blacksmith’s hand and forearm, empowered by all the pain of endless toil, maybe even failure when he was just an apprentice.
 The disappointment he felt when his master was displeased, the lives his weapons took, their suffering, his guilt.
 It was a goldmine of dark energy.

 He threw a storm of hail, serrated winds and rocks at me.
 I mumbled Words of Old, awakening the protection charm on the hand.